Mount Rainier Hikes

 When to Hike: July - September

 Avalanche Lilies bloom in abundance on this trail, but huge chunks of the trail (including the first section out from the trailhead) remains under snowpack until late July.
 Between the snow and frozen lakes, you might want to flag this one for August hiking, when you'll have a better chance of making it safely to the Tolmie Fire Lookout.
-Between the lakes and the lookout, this one can be fun for kids, even though 7.5 miles is no short roundtrip for little legs.
+Kids will love the lakes and the lookout, though 7.5 miles is no short roundtrip for little legs.

 Glacier Basin